jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 <img src="/assets/images/post4_generation_sample.png"  width="70%" height="70%">

-In much of this post I focus my efforts of the region of Nevada where the balancing authority is NV Power.
-This is geographically the majority of the state but excludes the area around Las Vegas itself.
+In much of this post I focus my efforts on the Nevada balancing authority, Nevada Power.
 I choose this region because it is mostly desert, and so weather should not obstruct solar generation on too many days, which enables me to get a better picture of idealized / unobstructed solar productivity.

 ## Ideal Solar Generation: Methodology